-At our Orange Park and Jacksonville pet dermatology clinics, we offer Immunotherapy testing and treatment to help cats and dogs that suffer from skin conditions caused by allergies.
+At our Orange Park pet dermatology clinic, we offer vet immunotherapy testing and treatment to help cats and dogs that suffer from skin conditions caused by allergies.

 Allergy Specific Immunotherapy For Pets